Toolkit for assisted living, group homes, and other residential care settings (excluding nursing homes)

 - Three or more suspect, probable, or confirmed cases of COVID‑19 infection in healthcare workers WITH epi‑linkage AND no other more likely sources of exposure for at least two of the cases.

-The current definition of a COVID-19 outbreak at an independent living facility is:
+The current definition of a COVID-19 outbreak at an independent living facility is when ALL of the following criteria is met:

 Report to Public Health – Seattle & King County